Finding Ley Lines in Italy

 Being associated with the element of fire, Etna is believed to be a place of transformation and purification and modern spiritual practitioners meet there to perform rituals and ceremonies designed to harness the energy of the volcano and tap into its transformative power.

 Assisi also sits at the intersection of two powerful energetic pathways that are believed to form a powerful vortex of healing energy at their intersection.
+It is part of a pilgrimage route that follows the ancient roads once used to link sacred sites in Europe called the Via Francigena (St Francis Way).

-Founded on the site of an ancient spring, Assisi has been a place of healing and purification since the pre-Etruscan period.
+Specifically the area where Assisi lies has been revered as a significant spiritual site for thousands of years.
+The site is home to an ancient spring known as a place of healing and purification since the pre-Etruscan period.

 Many miracles and supernatural events have taken place at the Basilica complex over the last centuries, and it is said that St. Francis himself performed miracles at this sacred water source, whose waters are said to heal the sick and bring good fortune.